-Mahi mahi, also known as dolphinfish or dorado, are a species of fish found in tropical and subtropical waters around the world.
-They are known for their bright colors, which can range from a deep blue to a golden yellow, and for their firm, white flesh.
-Mahi mahi are a popular game fish, and are also commonly caught and sold as a food fish.
+Mahi Mahi, also known as dolphinfish or dorado, is a species of fish found in tropical and subtropical waters worldwide.
+They are known for their bright colors, ranging from deep blue to golden yellow, and for their firm, white flesh.
+Mahi Mahi is a popular game fish commonly caught and sold as food.

 Where Does Mahi Mahi Live?

-The mahi mahi is a surface-dwelling ray-finned fish found in off-shore temperate, tropical and subtropical waters worldwide.
+The mahi mahi is a surface-dwelling ray-finned fish in off-shore temperate, tropical, and subtropical waters worldwide.
 They are a member of the family Coryphaenidae, which also includes the pompano dolphinfish.
-They are known for their vibrant colors, which can range from a deep blue to a golden yellow, and for their firm, white flesh.
+They are known for their vibrant colors, ranging from deep blue to golden yellow, and for their firm, white flesh.

-Mahi mahi are found in tropical and subtropical waters around the world, including the Atlantic, Pacific, and Indian Oceans.
-They are typically found in the open ocean, but can also be found near shore and around coral reefs.
+Mahi mahi are found in tropical and subtropical waters worldwide, including the Atlantic, Pacific, and Indian Oceans.
+They are typically found in the open ocean but can also be found near shore and around coral reefs.
 They are known to swim in schools and can be found near floating debris, such as logs and seaweed.
-They are also known to follow and feed on schools of small fish and squid.
+They are also known to follow and feed on small fish and squid schools.

 What Do They Look Like

-Mahi mahi are a fast-growing fish and can reach maturity in as little as a year.
-They are known to be a prolific spawner, and can produce millions of eggs in a single spawning event.
+Mahi mahi are a fast-growing fish that can mature in as little as a year.
+They are prolific spawners and can produce millions of eggs in a single spawning event.
 They are also known to have a relatively short life span, with most individuals living for less than five years.

 Popular Game Fish

-Mahi mahi are a popular game fish and are often caught using trolling techniques with lures or live bait.
-They are known to put up a strong fight when hooked, making them a challenging and exciting catch for anglers.
+Mahi mahi are popular game fish and are often caught using trolling techniques with lures or live bait.
+They are known to put up an intense fight when hooked, making them a challenging and exciting catch for anglers.
 They are also a popular food fish and are considered to have a high-quality, firm white flesh with a mild flavor.
 The fish is a good source of protein, and it is low in mercury.

-Mahi mahi are also considered to be a sustainable seafood option, and are typically caught using methods that have minimal impact on the environment.
-However, as with any wild caught fish, the sustainability can depend on the specific fishery and management practices.
+Mahi mahi are also considered a sustainable seafood option and are typically caught using methods that have minimal environmental impact.
+However, as with wild-caught fish, the sustainability can depend on the specific fishery and management practices.

 Other Names for Mahi Mahi

-Also known as dolphinfish or dorado, it is a species of fish that goes by several different names depending on location and language.
+Also known as dolphinfish or dorado is a species of fish that goes by several different names depending on location and language.
 Some of the other names for mahi mahi include:

-- Dorado: This is the Spanish name for mahi mahi, which is commonly used in Latin America and in Spanish-speaking countries.
+- Dorado is the Spanish name for mahi mahi, commonly used in Latin America and Spanish-speaking countries.

 - Lampuka: This is the Maltese name for mahi mahi.